HL7/fhir/README.md

 ### Publishing Globally

-Each time a pull request is open, the [pull request pipeline][Link-AzurePRPipeline] runs.
+Each time a pull request is opened, the [pull request pipeline][Link-AzurePRPipeline] runs.
 If the pipeline successfully publishes, it uploads the build as a separate branch on [build.fhir.org/branches][Link-BuildFhirOrgBranches], where it can be reviewed to ensure accuracy.

 Once merged to master, the [master branch pipeline][Link-AzureMasterPipeline] runs.
 If successful, the published specification is uploaded to the main